SunHuaiju/codeTrainingOfC/README.md

-# codeTrainingOfC
+# codeTrainingOfCpp
-### I will put my code of C++ on this repository before mI start my career.
+### I will put my code of Cpp on this repository before mI start my career.
 I hope it could help me and others.